-Once you've allowed your scented soy candles to harden overnight, they should look smooth and creamy on the top.
+Once you've allowed your scented soy candles to harden overnight, they should look smooth and creamy on top.
 Now you can cut the wick if it's a little long and attach my lovely labels.
-If you print them out on plain printer paper you will need to use some double sided sticky tape or Pritt-stick to attach the labels to the glass.
+If you print them out on plain printer paper you will need to use some double-sided sticky tape or Pritt-stick to attach the labels to the glass.

 If you use printer paper for labels, I recommend using a plain sheet and cutting the labels out separately so you don't have to worry about lining them up.

 Have you tried making your own candles?
-If so, what are your favourite fragrances to use?
+If so, what are your favorite fragrances to use?
 If not, do you think this is something you would try?

 If you liked this post, maybe you'll like these too: